Fan Changjiang: Journalism career

-In 1936, when the political scene became chaotic and the first Chinese civil war (1928-1937) started, he went to the Inner Mongolia for observation.
-In December, when the famous Xi'an Incident broke out, Fan grasped the opportunity to interview Zhou Enlai at the risk of life.
+In 1936, when the political scene became chaotic and the Chinese Civil War began, he went to the Inner Mongolia.
+In December, when the famous Xi'an Incident broke out, Fan grasped the opportunity to interview Zhou Enlai at the risk of his life.
 Zhou was amazed by his studies and analyses when he read his journals.

-Later on, he went to Shaanxi province Yan'an to have a personal conversation with Mao Zedong It paved the way for Fan's future career as a journalist.
-When he returned to Shanghai, he published his viewpoints on the anti-Japanese movement and it was generally accepted by the mass.
-At that time, he was the first journalist who reported the red terror in China.
+Later on, he went to Shaanxi province Yan'an to have a personal conversation with Mao Zedong.
+This interview paved the way for Fan's future career as a journalist.
+When he returned to Shanghai, he published his viewpoints on the anti-Japanese movement and it was well accepted by the public.
+At that time, he was the first journalist who reported on the Red Terror in China.